 Just scrunching paper into a ball is great for building hand strength!
 You could use newspaper, tissue paper, wrapping paper, or regular paper.
 And what kid doesn’t love throwing paper balls?!

 Simply take a glass of water and have your child practice using a water dropper.
 I colored our water with food coloring and had him transfer all the water from one cup to the other.
-The squeezing motion will help build strength in the child’s hand.
+The squeezing motion will help build strength in the child’s hand and is also fantastic for hand-eye coordination.
+Kids will love this activity, too!

-While it’s important to do fine motor activities, also give your child opportunities to practice using writing utensils.
+While it’s important to do fine motor activities, also give your child opportunities to practice using writing utensils with worksheets.
 Let them use markers, crayons, colored pencils, dry erase markers, etc. Another tip is to break crayons in half so it’s easier to write with.

 The key to good handwriting is continual practice with fine motor skills.
 If your child has poor handwriting, it may be they need more practice with fine motor skills.
 To read more on this subject, I recommend reading this article on teaching handwriting written by my OT blogging friend.